By Root Freedom | Natural Wellness

 Chamomile, lemon balm, and lavender have been used for centuries to calm the nervous system, ease anxiety, and help the body find its way back to rest.
 They’re gentle, accessible, and backed by a growing body of research.
 And the best part?
 You can grow them yourself, brew them into tea, and start feeling the difference within days.

-This is your beginner-friendly guide to three of the most powerful calming herbs in nature’s medicine cabinet.
+This is your beginner-friendly guide to 3 everyday herbs to calm your nerves and some of the most powerful calming herbs in nature’s medicine cabinet.

 Chamomile — The Original Chill Pill